top of page

 1. Who is our audience?

-Be really specific on who you (wish to) attract, because it will help to understand their situation and be able to talk directly to them.
+Be really specific on who you (wish to) attract, because it will help to understand their situation and be able to talk to them on an emotional level.

 Pin point demographics and psychographics – age, gender, brands they follow, social media they use, what fears and desires they have.
 It’s really important to be as specific as you can to help define the rest of your strategy.